ayartsev7/terse-mock/README.md

   };
 }
 ```
-The shortest test could look like this:
+The shortest test could be like:
 ```javascript
 test('shortest test demo', () => {
   // ARRANGE